Fixing the Elementor scroll-to-anchor issue on mobile is crucial for ensuring seamless navigation and a smooth user experience.

 Theme or Plugin Conflict

-In most cases, if a theme or plugin is not compatible with Elementor, it could cause the issue of the scroll-to-anchor not working on mobile.
+In most cases, if a theme or plugin is not compatible with Elementor, it can cause the scroll-to-anchor not working on mobile.
 Incompatibility could interfere with the smooth functioning of this feature.
 Too many WordPress plugins could also lead to this issue.

 Lack of Targets

 Anchor links have a target attribute that specifies ‘an action’ once the link is clicked.
-If the target or anchor text is not specified or is missing/blank, it could lead to the scroll-to-anchor issue on mobile.
+If the target or anchor text is not specified or is missing/blank, it can cause a scroll-to-anchor issue on mobile.

-Incompatibility or restrictions of JavaScript on mobile devices could be a reason for the Elementor scroll-to-anchor feature not working on mobile.
 Caching is another issue that could prevent anchor links from functioning optimally.
-Lastly, if there is a configuration issue with the HTML structure of a page or post, it could hamper the functionality of the anchor links.
+Lastly, if the HTML structure of a page or post is misconfigured, it could affect the functionality of anchor links.

 Adjusting scroll behavior using specific widgets or custom CSS can also resolve issues related to anchor links, as modern browsers support native CSS solutions make them more accessible and preferable to JavaScript alternatives.